Franking Charges in Housing Society: Meaning and Cost Guide

 • Properties purchased by senior citizens

-Impact of Franking Charges on Property Transactions in Housing Societies
+Impact of Franking Charges for Home Loan and Property Transactions

 Secondly, the franking charges also drive up property prices.
 Even though the percentage in discussion is small, it still has an important impact on the overall price of the property.
 So, as a prospective buyer, you need to consider these charges while budgeting for the property purchase.